Gambia's truth commission recommends prosecutions for Jammeh-era crimes | Politics

 Nearly 400 witnesses testified before the TRRC, including both victims and perpetrators.
 "To forgive and forget with impunity the violations and abuses ... would not only undermine reconciliation but would also constitute a massive and egregious cover-up of the crimes committed," the commission said in a statement.

 "I assure (the victims and their families) that my government will ensure that justice is done," Barrow said in a statement, "but I urge them to be patient and allow the legal process to take its course."
-Jammeh is in exile in Equatorial Guinea, where he fled after refusing to accept defeat to Barrow in 2016.
+Jammeh, who came to power in a coup in 1994, is in exile in Equatorial Guinea, where he fled after refusing to accept defeat to Barrow in 2016.
 He has denied allegations of wrongdoing and could not be reached for comment on Thursday.

 Under Gambian law, a former head of state cannot be prosecuted unless parliament approves proceedings by a two-thirds majority - not a formality given Jammeh's continued influence.
 The TRRC inquiry, broadcast live on television and radio, at times transfixed a nation of 2.5 million people that for two decades lived in fear of Jammeh's National Intelligence Agency (NIA) and his personal hit squad known as the "Junglas".